-Ultralight, quick-drying, and streamlined, these affordable water shoes—you might know them as aqua socks, which remains a great product name—have light rubber soles and stretchy, comfortable uppers.
+Ultralight, quick-drying, and streamlined, these affordable water shoes—you might know them as aqua socks, which remain a great product name—have light rubber soles and stretchy, comfortable uppers.
 Made for lighter activities like beach walking, gardening, and pool parties, they’re also very compressible for easy packing and travel.

 FAQ: people also ask

-Choose three questions from the list below and write a one paragraph answer for each.
+Choose three questions from the list below and write a one-paragraph answer for each.
 Include keywords from the question in your answer.

 Should water shoes be tight or loose?

 Ideally, the best water shoes will be neither tight nor loose: they should have a snug yet comfortable fit.
 You want them to stay on your feet as you kick, splash, and bump against underwater rocks, after all.
 A tighter fit will also help prevent sand and gravel from getting inside the shoe and irritating your feet, and makes the shoes much easier to walk in.